ryanpag3/discord-tally-bot/README.md

 # Frequent issues
 ## ER_NOT_SUPPORTED_AUTH_MODE
-This occurs when using MySQL 8.
+This occurs when using MySQL 8 with a user using no password.
 To fix, run the following command in your database.

-`ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'`
+`ALTER USER 'YOUR_USER'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'`

+Then set your password to empty string.